- COVID/American Rescue Plan enrollment window continues through August 15, 2021 (no qualifying event needed).

 - Short-term health plans can be sold in Nebraska with initial plan terms up to 364 days.

-- Many enrollees who get premium subsidies saw lower net premium in 2018, and even lower premiums in 2019.
+- Many enrollees who get premium subsidies saw lower net premiums in 2018, and even lower premiums in 2019.

 Nebraska exchange overview

-Nebraska uses the federally facilitated exchange, but with a marketplace plan management model, which means the state oversees various aspects of the plans available for sale in the exchange.
+Nebraska uses the federally facilitated exchange, but with a marketplace plan management model, which means that residents enroll in coverage through HealthCare.gov, but the state oversees various aspects of the plans available for sale in the exchange.

 Nebraska expanded Medicaid under the ACA as of October 2020, thanks to a ballot measure that voters approved in 2018.
 So non-elderly adults with income up to 138 percent of the poverty level are now eligible for Medicaid in Nebraska.
 This is likely to result in fewer people enrolled in private plans through the exchange for 2021, because people with income between 100 percent and 138 percent of the poverty level were eligible for premium subsidies for 2020, but will be eligible for Medicaid instead when their coverage renews for 2021.
 The expansion of Medicaid also means that there is no longer a coverage gap in Nebraska: People with income below the poverty level are no longer ineligible for any financial assistance with their health coverage.

-Depending on a person’s income and age, there are an increasing number of free or very low-cost plans available in Nebraska for 2021.
+Depending on a person’s income and age, there are an increasing number of free or very low-cost plans available in Nebraska for 2021, including free Gold plans.
 As an example, consider a 50-year-old in Lincoln who earns $30,000/year.
 For ease of comparison, we’ll keep him the same age in future years (in reality, premiums increase as a person ages, even if the insurer’s overall rates do not increase).

 - In 2019, he was eligible for a premium subsidy of $840/month, and had access to seven plans with no premium at all after the subsidy was applied.